Pence says 'Different times call for different leadership' in video launching 2024 presidential bid

-“Different times call for different leadership,” Pence, who served four years alongside President Donald Trump, says in the video, released via Fox News and Twitter hours ahead of a kickoff event in Des Moines.
-“Today our party and our country need a leader that’ll appeal, as Lincoln said, to the better angels of our nature."
+"Different times call for different leadership," Pence, who served four years alongside then-President Donald Trump, says in the video, released ahead of a kickoff event in Des Moines.
+"Today our party and our country need a leader that'll appeal, as Lincoln said, to the better angels of our nature."

 While it would be "easy to stay on the sidelines," he adds, "that's not how I was raised.
 That's why today, before God and my family, I'm announcing I'm running for president of the United States."